 According to PayScale, however, data analysts with more than 10 years of experience often maximize their earning potential and move on to other jobs.
 Two common career moves—after the acquisition of an advanced degree—include transitioning into a developer role or data scientist position, according to Blake Angove, director of technology services at IT recruiting firm LaSalle Network.

-Data scientists—who have typically earned a graduate degree, boast an advanced skill set, and are often more experienced—are considered more senior than data analysts, according to Schedlbauer.
+Data scientists—who typically have a graduate degree, boast advanced skills, and are often more experienced—are considered more senior than data analysts, according to Schedlbauer.
 As such, they are often better compensated for their work.
-According to RHT, data scientists received the highest salary boost for IT professionals from 2016 to 2017 at 6.4 percent, landing them in the $116,000 to $163,500 average annual salary range.
+According to RHT, data scientists earn an average annual salary between $105,750 and $180,250 per year.

 The career trajectory for professionals in data science is positive as well, with many opportunities for advancement to senior roles such as data architect or data engineer.